huggingface/transformers/docs/source/en/chat_templating.md

 tokenized_chat = tokenizer.apply_chat_template(messages, tokenize=True, add_generation_prompt=True, return_tensors="pt")
 print(tokenizer.decode(tokenized_chat[0]))
 ```
-This will yield a string in the input format that Zephyr expects:
+This will yield a string in the input format that Zephyr expects.
 ```
 <|system|>
 You are a friendly chatbot who always responds in the style of a pirate</s>